 Around 4 validators are activated every 6 minutes, so you will need to wait for a while if your position is far away in the activation queue.

 Your validator might also be in the status DEPOSITED and the info message says something along the lines of

 Everything seems fine, but my balance is going down

 If your validator client is running fine without errors but you're seeing your validator balance decrease, it is typically a sign your beacon node is either (a) crashed, (b) not synced to the chain head.
 Check your beacon node logs to see if there are any strange errors or crashes, and please notify us.
-This might also mean your beacon node doesn't have any peers and is likely not connected to anyone.
+This might also mean your beacon node doesn't have any peers and is likely not connected to anyone or server time is not synchronized.
 If this still does not resolve your issue, you can get in touch with our team on Discord anytime.

 Keeping your validator always online using systemd or Docker

 Running a validator is a 24/7 task, meaning you can't always expect to be in front of your computer to manage it.
 If you're running the validator on a cloud server, or you want the ability for it to restart automatically once your computer restarts, you need a way to run the software in the background.
 There are several ways of doing this, but we'll cover Docker and systemd, which are popular methods of running software as a service.